 Replacement involves removing the old valve and placing a new artificial (prosthetic) valve in its place.
-Prosthetic valves are either mechanical or bio prosthetic (tissue).
-Mechanical valves are made of long lasting metal and they are very durable.
+Prosthetic valves are either mechanical or bioprosthetic (tissue).
+Mechanical valves are made of a long-lasting metal, and they are very durable.
 Patient with mechanical valves, however, will need to be on an anticoagulant to prevent blood clot formation on the surface of the metal.
-Bio prosthetic valves come from either a pig or a cow heart.
+Bioprosthetic valves come from either a pig or a cow heart.
 They are not as durable as mechanical valves and sometimes start to fail within 10 to 15 years after implantation.
-If this occurs, you may need an assessment for further surgery.
-Tissue valves have low risk of blood clot formation and generally used for older patients.
+If this occurs, you may need an assessment for possible re-replacement of that valve.
+Tissue valves have a low risk of blood clot formation on them and are generally used for older patients.